-However, management for grouse, muirburn, deer stalking and biodiversity conservation all had significant effects on community structure (Figure 1, Table 1).
+However, the composition of upland bird communities was significantly affected by the main management activity (Figure 1).
 For example, wader species were associated with red grouse production and muirburn.
-Management for sheep production, predator control and estate habitat diversity had no significant effect on the composition of upland bird communities in this study (Table 1).
+Management for sheep production, predator control and estate habitat diversity had no significant effect on the diversity or composition of upland bird communities in this study (Table 1).

-The management objectives and activities examined in this study do not appear to effect upland bird diversity per se, but management for red grouse, deer stalking, biodiversity conservation and muirburn do appear to effect community composition.
+The management objectives and activities examined in this study do not appear to effect upland bird diversity per se, but do appear to effect community composition.
 Therefore, bird diversity may be maximised by a landscape with diverse land management strategies.